2025-environmental-bioinformatics/Lab-Unix/README.md

 ```
 > What happened?
 Was anything printed to standard out?

 >>As an aside: `>` writes to a new file.
-It will overwrite anything present within a file. `>>` by contrast can be used to *append* to an existing file by adding the output to the end of an existing file.
+It will overwrite anything present within an existing file of the same name. `>>` by contrast can be used to *append* to an existing file by adding the output to the end of an existing file.

-What is more is you can actually pass out put to other programs.
-Let's introduce briefly a couple very useful programs for looking at and dealing with files:
+What is more is you can actually pass output to other programs.
+Let's briefly introduce a couple very useful commands for looking at and dealing with files:

 - `wc` : counts the words in the file
-- `sort`: sort the contents of a file
+- `sort`: sorts the contents of a file (character by character)
 - `uniq`: returns only unique values from a file.
 Requires the file has been sorted
 - `head`: returns the head (top) of the file
 - `tail` : returns the tail (bottom) of the file
 - `cut`: cuts a column of interest based on whatever the delimiter is
 - `paste`: pastes columns together
-- `cat`: in addition to printing a file to screen it can be used to concatenate files together
+- `cat`: in addition to printing a file to screen it can be used to concatenate multiple files together
 - Any other class favorites?

-These are some of my most used text handling functions that I use.
+These are some of my most used text handling functions.
 All of them default to outputting to `stdout` and so can be easily piped together.
 [Note: `sed`, `grep`, and `find` are still to come-- they deserve their own special attention.]

 So, let's try piping the output of `wc -l` into a new function.
 Let's try sort so that we can figure out what file has the most lines.
 To pass the output of one file to the next we use the pipe character`|` (located above the `\` on American keyboards).
 So, we will pass the output of `wc -l` to `sort -n` to get a list of the files sorted based on the numeric value.